qurriahSam/portfolioLandingPage/README.md

 ## Description

-This is a sample quiz website for showcasing HTML CSS JS & Bootstrap.
+This is a sample portfolio website for showcasing HTML CSS JS & Bootstrap.

 ### Screenshot